everfund/sdks/src/pages/donation-button.md

 title: Donation Button
 ---

-The donation button is an easy way to integrate the [Donation Model](https://developer.everfund.io/donation-modal) with less capability but also complexity.
-It only requires two parts the script to be added onto the page and the button to be added to the HTML.
+The donation button is an easy way to add a basic version of the [Donation Model](https://developer.everfund.io/donation-modal) to your website.

+To integrate the donation button simply add the script tag to your page, and the button to your HTML.

 You can find the script tag on the [quick start page](https://3000-orange-koi-8g010e2m.ws-eu16.gitpod.io/quick-start#install-from-cdn).